spinkube/spin-operator/documentation/content/running-on-a-cluster.md

 ## Prerequisites

-Please ensure that your system has all of the [./prerequisites.md](prequisites) installed before continuing.
+Please ensure that your system has all the [./prerequisites.md](prequisites) installed before continuing.

 ## Running on Your Kubernetes Cluster